Pedro-vd20/access_lab_iot/README.md

 # Access Lab Measurement Stations

-Version 2.0.1
+Version 2.1.0
-This version has been tested for all the new features and refactored code/modules.
-It is ready to deploy on the server
+This version introduces a user interface to graph data collected by a station.

 ## Receiver